Jjateen/7T-SRAM-MCPL/README.md

 ## Project Overview

-This repository contains the design and simulation of a **7T MCPL (Multi-Clock Power Logic) SRAM cell**, utilizing **adiabatic logic** to optimize power consumption.
-The project compares the performance of a conventional **6T SRAM** and the novel **7T MCPL SRAM** design under **180nm CMOS technology**, using tools like **WinSpice**, **Microwind**, and **Cadence Virtuoso** for layout and Static Noise Margin (SNM) analysis.
+This repository contains the design, simulation, and analysis of a **7T MCPL (Multi-Clock Power Logic) SRAM cell** and its **2x2 SRAM array**, utilizing **adiabatic logic** for enhanced power efficiency.
+This project compares the performance of a conventional **6T SRAM** and the novel **7T MCPL SRAM** design under **180nm CMOS technology**.
+Tools like **WinSpice**, **Microwind**, and **Cadence Virtuoso** were used for circuit layout and Static Noise Margin (SNM) analysis.

-Adiabatic logic, known for its energy-recycling capabilities, is employed in the **7T MCPL SRAM cell** to achieve significant power savings compared to traditional CMOS designs.
+Adiabatic logic, with its energy-recycling capabilities, is employed in the **7T MCPL SRAM cell** to achieve significant power savings compared to traditional CMOS designs.

 ## Objectives

 1. **Design and simulate** a 7T SRAM cell using **MCPL adiabatic logic**.
+2. Implement a **2x2 SRAM array** using the 7T MCPL design.
-2. Compare the performance of the **6T SRAM** and **7T MCPL SRAM** designs.
+3. Compare the performance of the **6T SRAM** and **7T MCPL SRAM** designs.
-3. Demonstrate power and energy savings achieved by the MCPL design under **180nm technology**.
+4. Demonstrate power and energy savings achieved by the MCPL design under **180nm technology**.
-4. Simulate **read** and **write operations** of both 6T and 7T SRAM cells.
+5. Simulate **read** and **write operations** of both the SRAM cell and array.
 5. Analyze the **Static Noise Margin (SNM)** of both designs, using **Cadence Virtuoso** for SNM plotting.

 ## Design Description

 ### 6T SRAM Cell
-The 6T SRAM cell is a well-established design, featuring two cross-coupled inverters that store data.
-It consists of:
+The 6T SRAM cell is a conventional SRAM design, featuring two cross-coupled inverters for data storage, composed of:
 - **6 transistors** (4 for inverters, 2 for access transistors).
-- Stable operation but higher power dissipation compared to the 7T MCPL design.
+- Higher power dissipation compared to the 7T MCPL design.

 #### 6T SRAM Circuit
 <div align="center">